transdigiware/blockchain/ICP_console_setup.md

     ```
     {:codeblock}

 3. Save the file below that defines the ClusterRoleBinding as `ibm-blockchain-platform-clusterrolebinding.yaml`.
+Replace `<namespace>` with the name of the target namespace.
 If you decide to change the ServiceAccount name in the file below, you need to provide the name to the `Service account name` field in the **All Parameters** section of the configuration page when deploying the Helm chart.

     ```
     apiVersion: rbac.authorization.k8s.io/v1